avdi/ivar/README.md

 puts sandwich.to_s  # Outputs: A wheat sandwich with muenster and mayo, mustard and a side of chips
 ```

-The `kwarg` option initializes the specified instance variables from matching keyword arguments, and those keyword arguments are not passed to the original `initialize` method.
-This is a convenient shortcut for setting instance variables directly from keyword arguments.
+Ta-da, no more tedious setting of instance variables from arguments of the same name.

+TODO: Find a positional args version of this that makes sense.

 ### Inheritance

-Both modules also work with inheritance:
+This stuff works with inheritance:

 ```ruby
 class BaseSandwich